tposney/midi-qol/README.md

   * isDamaged: the effect lasts until the target takes damage, i.e. from any item that causes damage.
   * isSave, isCheck, isSkill: if a character rolls one of these the effect is removed.
   * isSaveSuccess, isSaveFailure: If the character succeeded with or failed a saving throw the effect is removed.
-  * isSaveSuccess.str, isSaveFailure.dex (etc): If the character succeeded with or failed a saving/chjeck throw of the specified ability the effect is removed.
+  * isSaveSuccess.str, isSaveFailure.dex (etc): If the character succeeded with or failed a saving/check throw of the specified ability the effect is removed.
   * isSave.str, IsSave.dex...., isCheck.str, isCheck.dex....: If the character made one of these rolls the effect is removed.
   * isSkill.acr, isSkill.per....: If the character made a skill check for the specified skill the effect is removed.
 All of these effects expire at the end of the combat if no other duration is specified.

 ## Reactions
-If the config settings for reaction checks is enabled midi will check a target that is hit by an attack for any items/feautres/spells that have an activation type of reaction and prompt the target if they want to use any of their reactions, which will then initiate a midi workflow for that item/feature/spell targeting the attacker (so hellish rebuke for example works).
+If the config settings for reaction checks is enabled midi will check a target that is hit by an attack for any items/features/spells that have an activation type of reaction and prompt the target if they want to use any of their reactions, which will then initiate a midi workflow for that item/feature/spell targeting the attacker (so hellish rebuke for example works).

 Reaction spells must be prepared (if preparation is required for the spell) and you must have a spell slot of the appropriate level available for the spell to be included in the list of possible reactions.

-There is an optional configuration on the optional tab to remove this restriction, if using some other mecanism to determine if a spell can be cast, e.g. spell points.
+There is an optional configuration on the optional tab to remove this restriction, if using some other mechanism to determine if a spell can be cast, e.g. spell points.

 Instead of triggering on attacks reactions can trigger on damage application (e.g. hellish rebuke).